Georgia's 4-H summer camping program, administered through

 or her a better person.

-Georgia 4-H will not camp on Jekyll Island in 2014 pending renovations at the facility there, but Georgia's four other 4-H centers -- Burton 4-H Center on Tybee Island, Fortson 4-H Center (Hampton, GA), Rock Eagle 4-H Center (Eatonton, GA) and Wahsega 4-H Center (Dahlonega, GA) -- open their doors to campers looking for an exciting
+Georgia 4-H will not camp on Jekyll Island again in 2015 pending the reconstruction of the facility there, but Georgia's four other 4-H centers -- Burton 4-H Center on Tybee Island, Fortson 4-H Center (Hampton, GA), Rock Eagle 4-H Center (Eatonton, GA) and Wahsega 4-H Center (Dahlonega, GA) -- will open their doors to campers looking for an exciting

 summer experience.
 Enthusiastic and well-trained camp counselors,